 This is just an experiment!

 Finally, I want to clarify that this is meant just as a technical experiment.
-I’m not directly involved with W3C or the React team so I really don’t know what I’m talking about, nor do I currently have plans to maintain the reference implementation as a real-world library (unless people really want me to).
-I just thought it was a neat idea and something to experiment with.
-If others agree, well then let’s discuss it and see where it takes us.
+I’m not directly involved with W3C or the React team, and there aren’t plans to maintain the reference implementation as a real-world library.
+I just thought it was an interesting idea and something to experiment with.
 Some may argue pitching this as a browser API is the wrong approach, and I don’t disagree; it could live as a separate framework like React is, I’m just not excited at the prospect of yet-another-framework.

 “lazy”, not “virtual” DOM